 Written-directed by Riley Stearns, The Art of Self-Defense invites us into the life of accountant Casey Davies (Jesse Eisenberg).
 Casey is the ultimate pushover, not meshing with his chauvinistic co-workers and refusing to stand up for himself.
 Before the story really gets going, Stearns sets up a darkly comic universe where only the most “manly” dominate.
-It’s a patriarchal sandbox that slowly encroaches upon Casey until he’s savagely mugged by a masked motorcycle gang.
+It’s a patriarchal sandbox that slowly encroaches upon Casey until a masked motorcycle gang savagely mugs him.

 It’s at this moment that Casey decides enough is enough.
 He signs up for a karate class led by the enigmatic Sensei (Alessandro Nivola).
 Here’s where the film starts to morph into something really special.
-Sensei is a paragon of masculinity- played hilariously deadpan by Nivola.
-He’s a black belt, talks in what can only be described as an “action hero” voice, espouses the virtue of men over women, and only allows the listening of heavy metal.
+Sensei is a paragon of masculinity that Nivola plays in a hilariously deadpan way.
+He’s a black belt that talks in what can only be described as an “action hero” voice.
+More importantly, he espouses the virtue of men over women and only allows the listening of heavy metal.

-Sensei is basically Casey’s Tyler Durden, only where Fight Club made Durden’s brand of macho philosophy sound temporarily appealing, Stearns aims to emphasize just how ridiculous this worldview is.
+Sensei is basically Casey’s Tyler Durden.
+But where Fight Club made Durden’s macho philosophy sound temporarily appealing, Stearns emphasizes just how ridiculous this worldview is.
 Jesse Eisenberg relishes the deadpan comedy in Casey trying to fit the notion of a “big, strong man”.
 His growing addiction to becoming his own fantasy of what a man should be inspired laughter because Casey is so clearly a square peg trying to fit himself into the round hole of hypermasculinity.

-For the sake of preserving the many surprises The Art of Self-Defense has to offer, I won’t get into specifics on the journey Casey endures.
-What I will say is that Casey is forced to grapple with some harrowing truths about what “being a man” in modern society means.
+For the sake of preserving the many surprises of The Art of Self-Defense, I won’t get into specifics on the journey Casey endures.
+What I will say is that Casey must grapple with some harrowing truths about what “being a man” in modern society means.
 Some of the best scenes in the film involve Casey talking with the embittered Anna (Imogen Poots).
 Despite being one of the dojo’s most dedicated students, she is refused the black belt because she is not a man.
 She and Casey are both symbols of what the long-held ideals of traditional gender roles can do to people.